iamromulan/RM521F-GL/README.md

 #### PCIe EP (Endpoint Mode)(TE)
 - In PCIe endpoint mode (default) the modem will act as a PCIe endpoint device.
 It can be installed as a device to system with a PCIe slot/Root Complex.
 - :v: I personally have never used the modem in this mode, however I have recently ordered a PCIe adapter to see how the modem works in this mode so I can provide more details here.
 [Here is what I ordered to test out PCIe EP mode](https://www.aliexpress.us/item/3256805348610910.html?spm=a2g0o.order_list.order_list_main.5.495c1802OmVmY4&gatewayAdapt=glo2usa)
+- You will need special [PCIe drivers for windows](https://mega.nz/file/qVlQFTaL#Fdpcf7jpl-Cg_eoauRU0U1k2jUcF2Zqv88F6SaOf8ig) to use the modem over PCIe EP

 #### PCIe RC (Root Complex Mode)(AP)
 - In PCIe root complex mode the modem will act as a PCIe host/root complex device.
 In this way the modem can be provided with an endpoint device like an Ethernet chipset or a WiFi chipset for it to use.
 On the RM50x, RM52x, and RM530 modems, after setting this mode you must enable the correct driver for the endpoint device you are using.